rixiobarrios/react-component-lifecycle/README.md

 ## Introduction (10 min / 0:20)

-How do we get data from an API?
-Well we could drop in an AJAX call to fetch some data, but our component would likely render before the AJAX request finished.
-Our component would see that our data is `undefined` and either render a blank/empty component or throw an error.

-How do we incorporate third party libraries like `axios` with React?
-It sounds complicated...
-Do we put that in render?

-This lesson will introduce the Component Life Cycle: hooks that are fired at different states of a components "life" for solving the problems described above, as well as many others.
+This lesson will introduce the Component Life Cycle: hooks that are fired at different states of a components "life" for solving challenges such as getting data from an API to use in our components.

 So, what is the Component Life Cycle?